snackCake/docs/Broadleaf-Concepts/Checkout-Page-Design.md

 A few things to note.
 First if you are not logged in, we will present the user with a login option or the ability to checkout as guest.
 Next, if this order requires a billing address, we'll go ahead and ask the user to fill out their billing address first.
 Next, they will have the ability to fill out their shipping address (or choose same as billing) and choose their delivery method.
 Note, that whenever they select a new delivery option, the price of their order may change.
 Finally, they will have the ability to add any other Payment methods (gift cards/customer credit) and enter their credit card information.
 Once they hit the final submit, their Credit Card information is POST'ed directly to the Payment Gateway for processing along with any other tokenized order information that is specific for that gateway.

-Another important consideration is that the different sections may or may not be relevant based on your current order state.
-For example, if your order contains non-shippable items (e.g. digital downloads) it does't make sense to ask for shipping information.
-Or, if you have applied a payment method like (PayPal Express Checkout), it doesn't make sense to ask for a billing address.

-We provied a Thymeleaf `OnePageCheckoutProcessor` to help render and make those decisions on when to draw the different states that are required for the checkout page.

 ## Thymeleaf Credit Card Form

 We've aimed to make the integrations with Payment Gateways seamless and transparent.
 We've also aimed to lessen any PCI-compliance burdens when dealing with Credit Card information.
 With that in mind, most of the integrations with the Payment Gateways that we provide offer a "Transparent Redirect" or "Direct Post" form of transaction communication (both terms are synonymous) where Credit Card information is sent directly to the Gateway bypassing your web servers.